Meet the Team!

 Avery’s passion for dog training began at an early age when she participated in 4H and local training classes with her family dogs.
 Avery studied animal science and canine behavior at SUNY Cobleskill.
 She was an intern at University of Pennsylvania Veterinary Working Dog Center (Penn Vet Working Dog Center), where she assisted in the training of FEMA Search and Rescue Dogs.
 Avery served as a Canine Search Specialist on the Vermont State Urban Search and Rescue Team (VT-TF1) as well as on Colchester Technical Rescue.
 She brings experience as an instructor in police detection work; including five years as an instructor for canine teams at the Vermont Police Academy.

-Avery currently serves as a Patrol Deputy at the Rutland County Sheriff’s Department in Vermont.
-Avery is a member of North American Police Work Dog Association and handles Charge, who is certified in human remains detection.
+Avery currently serves as a police officer at the Castleton Police Department in Vermont.
+Avery is a member of North American Police Work Dog Association and handles Dodge, a narcotics and tracking K9, and Charge, a human remains detection K9.

 Olivia Hall